Philippines

 Student visa requirements include a notarised medical certificate (FA Form no. 11), which includes questions on ‘tuberculosis, venereal disease’ among other conditions.
 It is not clear if HIV status should be disclosed under this law.

 In terms of work, according to the ILO and IOM report, ‘mandatory HIV testing migrant workers South-East Asia’, mandatory HIV testing and discrimination in the workplace are banned by law in the Philippines.
-However, according to Human Rights Watch, ‘workers and employees in the Philippines living with HIV who suffer workplace discrimination often do not seek redress, Human Rights Watch said today.
+However, evidence suggests practice may differ from official policy.
+According to Human Rights Watch, ‘workers and employees in the Philippines living with HIV who suffer workplace discrimination often do not seek redress, Human Rights Watch said today.
 The Philippines has the fastest-growing HIV infection rate in the Asia-Pacific region.
 Workplace discrimination in the Philippines includes refusal to hire, unlawful firing, and forced resignation of people with HIV.’

 Users of this site reported that teacher recruitment agencies require health checks including HIV tests.
 An HIV test is not essential for obtaining a work permit from the authorities.